joshka/tui-big-text/README.md

 # tui-big-text

+> [!IMPORTANT]
+> This repo has been consolidated into <https://github.com/tui-widgets>.
+All future work will happen
+> there.
+The crate will remain available as tui-big-text, but this repo is now archived.

 <!-- cargo-rdme start -->

 [tui-big-text] is a rust crate that renders large pixel text as a [Ratatui] widget using the